githubpartners/microsoft-learn/github/analyze-code-using-codeql/includes/4-learning-content.md

 In addition to the graphical user interface on GitHub.com, you can also access many of the same primary CodeQL features through a command line interface.

-This unit will cover using the CodeQL CLI to create databases, analyze databases and upload the results to GitHub.
+This unit will cover using the CodeQL CLI to create databases, analyze databases, and upload the results to GitHub.

 - CodeQL CLI commands: generate results and upload them to GitHub
 - Create CodeQL databases to analyze: create CodeQL databases to analyze